troeger/fuzzed/README.md

     ansible-playbook -i ansible/inventories/localhost -e release_version=0.X.X ansible/prod_fe.yml
     ansible-playbook -i ansible/inventories/localhost -e release_version=0.X.X ansible/prod_be.yml

-We store our private credentials (OAuth keys etc.) for the fuzzed.org installation in an Ansible vault.
-If you do the same, don't forget to add the *--ask-vault-pass* option to the line above.

 ## Licence

-FuzzEd ist licensed under the [GNU AGPL Version 3](http://en.wikipedia.org/wiki/Affero_General_Public_License).
+ORE ist licensed under the [GNU AGPL Version 3](http://en.wikipedia.org/wiki/Affero_General_Public_License).
 This means your are allowed to:

-* Install and run the unmodified FuzzEd code at your site.
+* Install and run the unmodified ORE code at your site.
-* Re-package and distribute the unmodified version of FuzzEd from this repository.
+* Re-package and distribute the unmodified version of ORE from this repository.
 * Fork and re-publish the editor, as long as your modified sources are accessible for everybody.

-In short, AGPL forbids you to distribute or run your own modified version of FuzzEd without publishing your code.
+In short, AGPL forbids you to distribute or run your own modified version of ORE without publishing your code.

 ## Acknowledgements